 You usually have follow up appointments with your doctor or specialist nurse (CNS).

-Why you have follow up appointments
+Why you have follow up

-Your doctor or nurse examines you at each appointment.
+Your doctor or specialist nurse usually examines you at each appointment.
 They ask how you are feeling, whether you have had any symptoms or side effects and if you are worried about anything.

 - blood tests

-Contact your doctor or specialist nurse if you have any concerns.
-You should also contact them if you notice any new symptoms between appointments.
+Contact your doctor or specialist nurse if you have any concerns between appointments.
+You should also contact them if you notice any new symptoms.
 You don’t have to wait until your next visit.

+Many people find their check ups quite worrying.
 It can help to tell someone close to you how you’re feeling.
 Sharing your worries can mean they don’t seem so overwhelming.
-Many people find it helpful to have counselling after cancer treatment.
+Your specialist nurse can also help support you and your family.